JaiAdithya2004/Chatbot-Gemini/README.md

 # Chatbot-Gemini-API
-Here I have created a C Text Chatbot and Image Bot using Gemini API
+Here I have created a Chatbot and Image Bot using Gemini API